maxkomarychev/react-native-ultimate-config/docs/cookbook.md

 it first time.
 Until project is built some UI elements may dispay empty values (like app name or bundle id)

 ⚠️️⚠️️⚠️️ While this approach is suitable in certain scenarios make sure you know exactly why do you need multiple schemes in first place.
+This library lets you avoid creating unnecessary native schemes/targets in many scenarios.

 Using multiple schemes it is possible to avoid using cli tool manually when building specific environment.
 This is possible by defining pre-build script phase in a scheme.